 What are they? and where you can go to get tested and treated and stay safe in complete confidence

 HIV with early diagnosis and treatment, most people with HIV will NOT develop AIDS.
 Full information, support and treatment available

-Free HIV testing in nine pharmacies in Coventry - results in 60 seconds.
+Free HIV testing in seven pharmacies in Coventry - results in 60 seconds.
 Have a free fingerprick HIV test ...